emxsys/worldwind-web-app-tutorial/docs/lesson-1.md

 ```

 The `<meta>` elements above are important for Bootstrap and must be included.
-You can add other `<meta>` elements like author, description, etc. Feel fee to
+You can add other `<meta>` elements like author, description, etc. Feel free to
 edit the `<title>`.

 ---